yugr/rust-slides/talk.md

   * custom allocators and placement-new
   * ABI
 - (Slow) compile times
+  * A lot of work done by Nethercote

 # Is it fair to compare with C++ ?